uaz-d4g/phase0/6_azure_ai2/AI-900_PA_question_pool.md

 ---

+**Path:** TBD

+**Type:** PA

-**Question:** A retailer wants to group together online shoppers that have similar attributes to enable its marketing team to create targeted marketing campaigns for new product launches.
+**Stem:** A retailer wants to group together online shoppers that have similar attributes to enable its marketing team to create targeted marketing campaigns for new product launches.
 Which type of machine learning is this?

+**Answer Choices:**

 - [ ] classification
 - [x] clustering